 Vitamins

-You’ll find a wide variety of vitamins in Qualia Focus, as will most nootropic supplements.
-We’ll go through each vitamin below to give you a better idea of why they’re being used in this nootropic.
+You’ll find many vitamins in Qualia Focus, as will most nootropic supplements.
+We’ll go through each vitamin below to better understand why they’re being used in this nootropic.

-- Vitamin C – widely used to improve the immune system, Vitamin C also helps convert dopamine into serotonin, enhances blood vessel integrity, and aids the production of collagen.
+• Vitamin C – widely used to improve the immune system, Vitamin C also helps convert dopamine into serotonin, enhances blood vessel integrity, and aids collagen production.

-- Vitamin D3 – the most prominent source of Vitamin D is the sun.
-It plays a role in neurotransmitter synthesis and growth, neuron protection, reducing inflammation, and can be found in the hippocampus.
+• Vitamin D3 – The sun is the most prominent source of Vitamin D. It plays a role in neurotransmitter synthesis and growth, neuron protection, reducing inflammation, and can be found in the hippocampus.

-- Pyridoxine – you may know this as Vitamin B6.
-It’ll help your brain by improving neuron transmission, reduce cognitive decline, and enhance neurotransmitter synthesis.
+• Pyridoxine – you may know this as Vitamin B6.
+It’ll help your brain by improving neuron transmission, reducing cognitive decline, and enhancing neurotransmitter synthesis.

 That’s all for the vitamins.
-They use rather high doses of each one, which can become a problem if you’re already consuming enough through your diet.
+They use relatively high doses of each one, which can become a problem if you’re already consuming enough through your diet.

 The rest of the ingredients will be nootropics, plants, herbs, and extracts.
 It’s important to note that there won’t be any minerals involved, which most nootropics utilize.